Acute Spinal Cord Injury in Children

 Observation and medical management in the intensive care unit

-Medications, such as corticosteroids (which may help decrease the swelling in the spinal cord)
+Medicines, such as corticosteroids (which may help decrease the swelling in the spinal

 Mechanical ventilator.
 A breathing machine used to help the child breathe.

 Recovery from a SCI requires long-term hospitalization and rehabilitation.
-An interdisciplinary
+A team

-team of doctors, nurses, therapists (physical, occupations, or speech), and other
+of doctors, nurses, therapists (physical, occupations, or speech), and other specialists

-specialists work to medically manage your child for pain control, monitor the heart
+work to manage your child for pain control, monitor the heart function, blood pressure,

 Lifelong considerations for a child with a SCI